MatthieuCourbariaux/BinaryConnect/README.md

     python mnist.py

 This python script trains a MLP on MNIST with the stochastic version of BinaryConnect.
-It should run for about 1 hour on a Tesla M2050 GPU.
+It should run for less than 1 hour on a Tesla M2050 GPU.
 The final test error should be around 1.18%.

 ## CIFAR-10